nicoceron/personapp-hexa-spring-boot-main/README.md

 ```

 This will start the Spring Boot CLI application.
 It will present a menu in the console allowing you to choose the database (MariaDB or MongoDB) and perform operations.
+The CLI now correctly handles `InvalidOptionException` during menu interactions for a smoother user experience.

 **CLI Database Configuration (`cli-input-adapter/src/main/resources/application.properties`):**